Present Progressive Tense in English Grammar

 - The town is becoming more and more popular because of its beautiful beaches.

-To form the present progressive in English, we use the conjugated form of the auxiliary verb be and the main verb in the gerund or ing form.
+To conjugate verbs in the present progressive we use the conjugated form of the auxiliary verb be.
+Be is irregular (see the table below).
+The main verb is conjugated in the -ing form or present participle, it is the same for all people.
 The table provides and overview of the conjugation of verbs in positive, negative and interrogative sentences in the present progressive tense.

 positive | negative | question | |